GDSC-PHCET/code-recipes/README.md

 Welcome to the Coding Recipe Book project, made for GDSC x Hacktoberfest 2023.
 This project is a simple web application that allows you to discover and explore coding recipes for various programming tasks.

+You can add your own recipes by modifying recipes.json file.

 <h2 align=center> Features ✨ </h2>

 - 🔍 Search and explore coding recipes easily